ShyamPrgrmr/cowin-session-finder/README.md

     9. Add this command to it :: */5 * * * * python3 /home/ubuntu/cowin-session-finder/main.py >> log.txt 2>&1
     10. This command will execute main.py in every 5 minutes which means it checks slots in every 5 min.
     11. It redirect all logs to log.txt.

+## Result
+    1. You can check the number of time the script run by " grep CRON /var/log/syslog "
+    2. And also log.txt will show you result.